The Tiki Connection

 Today Trader Vic’s is the only original Tiki chain to be still in operation, but a new Don The Beachcomber was opened in Huntington Beach, California in 2009 and independent Tiki bars have been surviving in little pockets and forming their own traditions over the years, creating fabulous sub-genres.
 The Tiki revival that came about in recent years has nurtured these sub-genres to create a fabulous new multi-faceted Tiki pop culture which embraces the kitsch elements in all it’s splendour and it’s all about the tropical fun … back to that good ole escapism … some say quite timely given the current economic downturn and rather reminiscent of post WWII austerity.

-Want to know or see more TIKI?
+Want more TIKI?

 Or peruse our Pinterest Tiki board for a wealth of images (trad and revival), articles, cocktail recipes, DIY tiki bars ...